GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

         provisioner: kubernetes.io/gce-pd #CHANGE-THIS
         lbAddr: ""
         domain: demoexample.gluu.org #CHANGE-THIS to the FQDN used for Gluu
         # Networking configs
-        nginxIp: "" #CHANGE-THIS  to the IP received from the previous step
+        lbIp: "" #CHANGE-THIS  to the IP received from the previous step
         isDomainRegistered: "false" # CHANGE-THIS  "true" or "false" to specify if the domain above is registered or not.
       nginx:
         ingress: